 9. Shop at Chang Mai’s Night Market

+At night the streets of Chang Mai come alive with rows and rows of vendors.
 The prices seem to be higher here than anywhere else in Thailand, but once you know what to pay for things, you can get them down to the proper price.

 11. Watch a Fire Spin Show